-If the Department terminates the contract for default, the MCO will be responsible for all reasonable costs incurred by the Department, the State of West Virginia, or any of its administrative agencies to replace the MCO.
-These costs include, but are not limited to, the costs of procuring a substitute vendor and the cost of any claim or litigation that is reasonably attributable to the MCO's failure to perform any service in accordance with the terms of the contract.
+If the State of West Virginia, Department of Administration Purchasing through the Department terminates the Contract for default, the MCO will be responsible for all reasonable costs incurred by the Department, the State of West Virginia, or any of its administrative agencies to replace the MCO.
+These costs include, but are not limited to, the costs of procuring a substitute vendor and the cost of any claim or litigation that is reasonably attributable to the MCO's failure to perform any service in accordance with the terms of the Contract.